Table of contents

 Pack it down tight

 Press down on one side of the oven lid to lift the other edge, then take off the magnetic lid to reveal the oven.
 We recommend dumping the grinder contents onto a piece of paper, then using it to funnel them into the oven, which is just the lower, bare metal portion.
 You can pack plenty in there, and the PAX 3 works better with a tightly packed oven, so use the edge of the oven lid -- or the packing tool from the Deluxe Kit -- to level the herbs with the ledge inside the oven area.
-If you often find yourself wanting less at once, use the half-pack lid and tightly pack the oven only half-way.
+If you'd rather use fewer herbs, use the half-pack lid and pack half as much.

 Three is key, four to finish